Lower bounds for graph bootstrap percolation via properties of polynomials: Concluding remarks

 \section{Concluding remarks}

-The polynomial method as it is used in Theorem~\ref{thm:dim_Lowerbound} is applicable to a more general setting.
+The polynomial method as it is used in Theorem~\ref{thm:dim_Lowerbound} is applicable to \b{a more general} setting.
 Let $H=(V,E)$ be a \emph{hypergraph}, and let $r$ be a nonnegative integer.
 Suppose that we initially infect a subset $F$ of the \emph{vertices}.
-We start a process in which, at every step, if there is a hyperedge $S \in E$ that contains at least $r$ infected vertices, then the infection spreads to all the vertices in $S$.
-Consider a vertex colouring $c:V \to \mathbb{R}$ that assigns distinct colours to the vertices in each hyperedge.
-Similar to Theorem~\ref{thm:dim_Lowerbound}, by assigning polynomials to hyperedges such that their values match on the colours of the vertices in their intersections, we will obtain a vector space of functions $\phi:V \to \mathbb{R}$ whose dimension is a lower bound for the size of the smallest percolating set.
-This is more general than Theorem~\ref{thm:dim_Lowerbound}, as given a graph $G$, it suffices to consider the hypergraph $H$ with $V(H):=E(G)$, and hyperedges $S_v=\{uv: uv \in E(G)\}$ for $v \in V(G)$.
+We start a process in which, at every step, if there is a hyperedge $S \in E$ that contains at least $r$ infected vertices, then the infection spreads to all the vertices in $S$. \b{To prove a lower-bound for the size of the smallest percolating set for this percolation process we define a vector space similar to Definition~\ref{def:Wspace}.} \b{ \begin{definition} Let $r$ be a positive integer, $H=(V,E)$ be a hypergraph, and let $c:V \to \mathbb{R}$ be a vertex colouring of $H$ such that it assigns distinct colors to the vertices in each hyperedge.
+Let $W_{H,c}^r$ be the vector space of all vectors $(p_e \in \mathbb{R}[x]: e \in E)$, where $p_e$'s are univariate polynomials such that \begin{enumerate} \item \b{$\deg(p_e)\le \ \min \{r, |e|\} - 1$ for all $e \in E$;} \item $p_{e_1}(c_{v})=p_{e_2}(c_{v})$ for every pair $e_1, e_2 \in E$ and for all $v \in e_1 \cap e_2$. \end{enumerate} \end{definition} }

+\b{It is not difficult to see that, similar to Theorem~\ref{thm:dim_Lowerbound}, the dimension of the vector space $W_{H,c}^r$ is a lower bound for the size of the smallest percolating set in $H$.}